 In so much of the psalms, the focus is on needing a miracle, praying for miracles, and receiving them.
 However, this week, I would like to focus on another aspect of receiving miracles in our lives: What happens after we receive them?
 Do we forget the miracles and move on?
 Or do we remember them and act accordingly?

-I recently read a story about an old man who once a week would walk near an abandoned pier on the seashore with a bucket filled with shrimp to feed the seagulls.
+I once read a story about an old man who once a week would walk near an abandoned pier on the seashore with a bucket filled with shrimp to feed the seagulls.
 Captain Eddie Rickenbacker did this until his death in 1973.
 The reason?
 In 1942 during World War II, Rickenbacker was on an important mission when his airplane got lost and ran out of fuel, forcing the captain and his crew to ditch their plane in the sea.
 For nearly a month, the men battled the elements, but the worst of their tribulations was the lack of food.
 After eight days at sea, the men were out of food.

-Years later, the captain would recall how on one Sunday afternoon, after the men had prayed for salvation and sang hymns of praise, he covered his face with his hat and began to drift off to sleep.
+Years later, the captain would recall how on one Sunday afternoon, after the men had prayed for salvation and sung hymns of praise, he covered his face with his hat and began to drift off to sleep.
 Suddenly, something fell on his head.
 It turned out to be a seagull, hundreds of miles from its natural habitat.
 The men were able to catch the seagull and eat it.
 They used its intestines to catch fish, which they survived on until they were rescued.
 That one seagull that fell from the sky like manna in the desert saved Rickenbacker and his crew.
 And he never forgot it.